n8thangreen/Stockholm-health-economics-course/index.md

 Cost: No charge to participants

 Please register before June 1st.
+Class size is limited on day 2 (hands-on computer exercises).
+If the course is oversubscribed, priority will be given to staff and students at Karolinska Institutet.

 {% include toc.html %}